 Answer: We have performed limited testing in-house on RNase-rich tissues (i.e., spleen).
 These samples performed similarly to other non-RNase-rich tissues in the Fixed RNA Profiling Assay.
 Fixation of these samples limits the degradation after collection that is often observed due to high levels of RNases and other inhibitory compounds.

-Additional considerations and protocol modifications may be necessary for tissues rich in RNases to maintain complexity in final gene expression libraries.
-Please also see: Can I use RNase-rich tissue samples for single-cell gene expression or Multiome assays?
+Additional considerations and protocol modifications may be necessary.
+Please review: Can I use RNase-rich tissue samples for single-cell gene expression or Multiome assays?
 The same general guidelines outlined in this article apply to the Fixed RNA Profiling Assay.

 Products: Fixed RNA Profiling Gene Expression